adam-p/markdown-here/README.md

 ### Options

-The *Markdown Here* Options page can be accessed via the Chrome, Firefox, or Thunderbird extensions list.
+The *Markdown Here* Options page can be accessed via the Chrome, Firefox, Safari, or Thunderbird extensions list.
 The available options include:

 * Styling modifications for the rendered Markdown.
 * Syntax highlighting theme selection and modification.